visit-dav/visit/docs/SphynxDocs/ClientServer/Host_Profiles.rst

 **Launch progress window**.

-By default, VisIt tunnels data connections through SSH,  If you don't want to tunnel, or SSH tunneling isn't working you can turn it off by unchecking **Tunnel data connections through SSH** in the **Connection** section.
+By default, VisIt tunnels data connections through SSH,  If you don't want to tunnel, or SSH tunneling is not working you can turn it off by unchecking **Tunnel data connections through SSH** in the **Connection** section.
 If you want VisIt to rely on the the name obtained from the local computer, click on **Use local machine name**.
 If you choose the